 We have sent a lot of renovation detritus to the landfill.
 None of what we tore out was suitable for the Habitat for Humanity Restore (or anyone else).
 Literal truckloads of carpet and baseboards were hauled away, plus two toilets, two vanities, two bathroom sinks, two bathroom faucets, a kitchen sink, and other bits and bobs.
-So we have been trying really hard to salvage what we can.
+So we have been trying really hard to salvage what we can for the rest of the townhouse makeover.
 One thing we decided to keep was our kitchen cabinetry.

 Take down cabinet fronts and remove hardware

 Put on gloves and protective eyewear (stripper will sting!)

 Decant stripper into a glass or metal container for ease of use